 SI.
-Comments of S tatutory Auditors No. C & AG Direction Holding Company Subsidiary Company 1 Whether the Company has system in place to process all the accounting transactions through IT system?
+Comments of Statutory Auditors No. C & AG Direction Holding Company Subsidiary Company 1 Whether the Company has system in place to process all the accounting transactions through IT system?
 If yes, the implications of processing of accounting transactions outside IT system on the integrity of accounts along with financial implications if any may be stated The year under report all accounting transactions except Fixed Assets register are maintained/processed through Taly ERP and HRM Software System.
 Consolidation of accounts of Head office and Kochi Unit is being prepared using MS Office.
 Fixed Assets Register is maintained in MS Office-Excel.
-No instances of processing of accounting transactions outside the IT system As per the information, explanation and records produced for ou- verification, the Company has system in place to process all th accounting transactions through I system and there are no instances of processing of accounting transaction outside the IT system; 2 Whether there is any restructuring of an existing loan or cases of waiver/ write off of debts /loans/ interest etc made by a lender to the company due to company's inability to repay the loan?
+No instances of processing of accounting transactions outside the IT system As per the information, explanations and records produced for our verification, the Company has a system in place to process all the accounting transactions through IT system and there are no instances of processing of accounting transactions outside the IT system; 2 Whether there is any restructuring of an existing loan or cases of waiver/ write off of debts /loans/ interest etc made by a lender to the company due to company's inability to repay the loan?
 If yes, the financial impact may be stated.
 Whether such cases are properly accounted for?
-There is no such instances during the year under audit There are no instances of an restructuring of existing loan availe by the Company or cases of waive write off of debts/loans/interest made by a Lender to the Compan on account of company's inability the repay the loan; 3 Whether funds (grants/ subsidy etc) received or receivable for specific schemes from central/ state Government or its agencies were properly accounted for/ utilized as per its term and conditions?
+There is no such instances during the year under audit There are no instances of any restructuring of existing loan availed by the Company or cases of waiver write off of debts/loans/interest made by a Lender to the Company on account of company's inability to repay the loan; 3 Whether funds (grants/ subsidy etc) received or receivable for specific schemes from central/ state Government or its agencies were property accounted for/ utilized as per its term and conditions?
 List the case of deviations.
 No. The company has not received any fund for specific scheme from central or state agencies.
-As per the information, explanation and records produced for ou- verification, during the yea under review, as a part of closur direction given by Gol, an amour of Rs.7720 lakts was sanctione by Gol as interest free term loan t be exclusively utilized for closur related expenditure including (a implementation of VRS/VSs for HF employees, their dues, statutory dues payment to suppliers/ contractors utilities dues and repayment of SE working capital loan (b) salary/wage and administrative expenses of HFL' skeletal staff to be temporarily retaine for completing the closure of HFL for two years.
-The table given below a annexure shows the said interest fre loan amount sanctioned, received an spent during the financial year 2021 22 for the said purpose against eac
+As per the information, explanations and records produced for our verification, during the year under review, as a part of closure direction given by Gol, an amount of Rs.7720 lakhs was sanctioned by Gol as interest free term loan to be exclusively utilized for closure related expenditure including (a) implementation of VRS/VSs for HFL employees, their dues, statutory dues payment to suppliers/ contractors. utilities dues and repayment of SB working capital loan (b) salary/wages and administrative expenses of HFL's skeletal staff to be temporarily retained for completing the closure of HFL for two years.
+The table given below as annexure shows the said interest free loan amount sanctioned, received and spent during the financial year 2021-22 for the said purpose against each head of expenditure: